Home Travel Intelligence SafetyWing Travel Insurance

 Limited home country coverage

-A meaningful differentiator: SafetyWing provides coverage for up to 30 days in your home country per 90-day period.
-For travellers who return home periodically between trips, this means the policy does not lapse the moment you land back.
-It is not a replacement for domestic health insurance, but it bridges the gap for emergency treatment during home visits for travellers whose primary coverage is designed for abroad.
+Coverage for up to 30 days in your home country per 90-day period.
+For travellers who return home periodically between trips, the policy does not lapse the moment you land back.
+It is not a replacement for domestic health insurance, but it bridges the gap for emergency treatment during home visits.

 Not Covered